This trope is under discussion in the Trope Repair Shop.

 Abed: We need a Jesus movie for the post-postmodern world.
 I want to tell the story of Jesus from the perspective of a filmmaker exploring the life of Jesus.
 See, in the filmmaker's film, Jesus is a filmmaker trying to find God with his camera.
 But then the filmmaker realizes that he's actually Jesus and he's being filmed by God's camera.
 And it goes like that forever in both directions like a mirror in a mirror because all the filmmakers are Jesus and all their cameras are God... and the movie is called "Abed".
 Filmmaking beyond film.

 - The Batman episode "Pop Goes the Joker" parodied this at great length and with gusto.
 The Joker enters an art contest along with several other artists, each of whom seems almost as crazy as him, including an artist who paints with his feet, and a monkey who flings paint balloons at the canvas.
 In the end, the Joker carefully mixes paints, does all sorts of preparations, and finishes with a single stroke with an imaginary paintbrush.
-He presents a blank canvas to the judges, labelling it "Death of a Mauve Bat."
+He presents a blank canvas to the judges, labeling it "Death of a Mauve Bat."
 The Brainless Beauty contest organizer asks where the bat is, and the Joker says, "Alas, it is dead."
 The organizer remarks to a skeptical judge that, obviously, it's "a commentary on the emptiness of modern life."
 The Joker wins.

-In a Seinfeld episode, Elaine's love interest is the hospitalized artist Roy, whose work consists entirely of triangles.
+- In one episode, Elaine's love interest is the hospitalized artist Roy, whose work consists entirely of triangles.
 When he takes a turn for the worse George decides to spend a recent windfall on the triangles, counting on the increase in value that would come with the artist's death.
 However, his spending so much money on Roy's work inspires him to live again.

-Done in an episode of Get Smart.
+- Done in an episode of Get Smart.
 Agent Smart goes on a long discussion about a painting that looks like a corner of an empty room with a small black dot on it.
 He says the painting is an allegory for an individual's sense of insignificance in an indifferent world, pointing to the dot as representing mankind.
 Then the dot flies off.
 There's also the heap of junk entitled "A Heap of Junk".

 Floyd: You won't understand it, man.
 No one does.
 If I didn't know I was a genius, I wouldn't listen to the garbage I write.

-Played with in Gilmore Girls — Rory is reporting on an art exhibit that has rather bizarre art.
+- Parodied in Gilmore Girls.
+Rory is reporting on an art exhibit that has rather bizarre art.
 She goes to get a drink at a water cooler and girls come up and tell her that the water cooler is their friend's piece of art and that it represents his soul.
 They were kidding, though.

-An episode of Boy Meets World has the Matthews in an art museum.
+- An episode has the Matthews in an art museum.
 They see a very stylized statue that does not really resemble anything.
 Normally Book Dumb Eric interprets it as two monkeys fighting over a coconut from their father and the realization that half a coconut is not enough for either son.
-This Aesop, of course, relates perfectly to the plot of the preceding episode and the relationship between the two Matthews brothers and their father and seems to be his commentary on their lives... then we see that the title of the statue is "Monkeys with Coconut."
+This Aesop, of course, relates perfectly to the plot of the preceding episode and the relationship between the two Matthews brothers and their father and seems to be his commentary on their lives... then we see that the title of the statue is "Monkeys with Coconut".

 Dexter: Why are they eating each other?